PresiyanaBB/nft-stock-tracker/README.md

 7. Log in as admin and scan the QR code for the NFT of the collector

+##### Point of the NFT game is to "buy" the NFT and the first one to get it scanned by out admin wins the NFT.

 ## This project uses:
 1. Fiber - go get github.com/gofiber/fiber/v2